The #1 burger in America has officially received a low carb makeover — introducing the keto Big Mac, the only burger recipe you’ll need this summer!

 That said, if you’d like to upgrade your patties, check out my bunless burger recipe — it’s my favorite recipe for delicious beef patties!

 Cheese.
 Traditionally, Big Macs are made with American cheese (because it’s suuuper melty).
-You can use any low carb cheese you prefer — I always opt for cheddar!
+You can use any keto cheese you prefer — I always opt for cheddar!

 Sauce.
 Big Mac sauce is essentially a sweeter version of Thousand Island combined with mayo.

 To make it low carb, we’ll use keto sweeteners (my faves are Lakanto/Swerve!) combined with pickles (read labels and be leary of added sugar!), dried minced onions, and tomato paste.
 Easy peasy.